yoannmoinet/nipplejs/README.md

     lockY: Boolean,                 // only move on the Y axis
     catchDistance: Number,          // distance to recycle previous joystick in
                                     // 'semi' mode
-    dynamicPage: Boolean,          // Enable if the page has dynamically visible elements };
+    dynamicPage: Boolean,           // Enable if the page has dynamically visible elements
+    displayBeforeTouch: Boolean     // Enable joystick display before any touch event };
 ```